-- 1. Briefly summarize the TA duties in this course. - 2.
-Overall evaluation of TA performance - a.
-Unsatisfactory - b.
-Satisfactory - c.
-Excellent - 3.
+- Briefly summarize the TA duties in this course.
+Overall evaluation of TA performance (Excellent, Satisfactory, Unsatisfactory) - 2.
 Sometimes TAs are truly exceptional, going above and beyond the standard expectations.
-If this is the case here, please explain. - 4.
-If you marked unsatisfactory above, please explain. - 5.
-If you have any other comments regarding TA performance, please write them here. - 6.
-Please share any constructive feedback on the TA performance this quarter, if any.
+If this is the case here, please explain. - 3.
+If you marked unsatisfactory above, please explain. - 4.
+If you have any other comments regarding TA performance, please write them here. - Please share any constructive feedback on the TA performance this quarter, if any.
 This can be both praise and suggested improvements.
 These comments are intended to be shared with the TA for their benefit and growth.